acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 - Additional deployment-specific testing and operational validation

 The current implementation is designed around a single configured Identity Provider.
 Support for multiple Identity Providers or federation scenarios is not included in the current scope.

+The current implementation does not provision or update users from SAML assertions.
+After a successful SAML authentication, Exerplaza resolves the user exclusively by email address against the existing internal user database.
+Authentication succeeds only if a matching local user already exists and is allowed to log in.

+Time-based SAML assertion validation, including clock-related validity checks handled by the underlying SAML library, is not customized by the Exerplaza application layer in the current implementation.

 Expired and unused authentication requests can be removed through the provided cleanup operation.
 The database does not automatically remove expired records; cleanup must be triggered by an external maintenance process or scheduled task.